Message on behalf of the Management

 !
 No gifts will be accepted in the form of money irrespective of the amount offered.

-All forms of exchanging gifts at the expense of Bank between employees are prohibited, whether within the Bank or among employees belonging to different subsidiaries of the Group.
+Any and all forms of exchanging gifts at the expense of Bank between employees are prohibited, whether within the Bank or among employees belonging to different subsidiaries of the Group.
 Gifts may be given by employees as private persons, at their own expense (e.g. in the case of one's birthday).

 An employee must not give or accept gifts in circumstances where it may appear for outsiders that this may influence a business decision or where it may be regarded as a case of bribery.